jasongilman/proto-repl/README.md

 ### Connecting to a Remote REPL

 Proto REPL can connect to a remote Clojure process using [nREPL](https://github.com/clojure/tools.nrepl).
 Connect to the remote REPL by triggering the Command Palette (cmd-alt-p) and selecting "Proto REPL: Remote Nrepl Connection".
 Enter the host and port of the remote nREPL server and it will connect.
-The keybinding `ctrl-, y` will also work.
+The keybinding `ctrl-alt-, y` will also work.

 ### Starting a Self Hosted ClojureScript REPL

 Proto REPL includes the ability to start a self hosted ClojureScript REPL.
 This is a REPL that runs inside of the Atom editor using ClojureScript.
 It's currently fairly limited in its capabilities but it will continue to be improved in the future.
 The ability to run a REPL inside Atom will make it easier to use Proto REPL to develop Proto REPL itself and write more of Proto REPL's code in ClojureScript.
 It also removes the need to have Java or any build system like Leiningen or Boot installed to do basic things.

 Start the self hosted repl by triggering the Command Palette and selecting "Proto REPL: Start Self Hosted Repl".
-The keybinding `ctrl-, j` will also work.
+The keybinding `ctrl-alt-, j` will also work.

 This is a list of the features currently supported in the self hosted REPL.